tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 The fields are:
   name: The directory name under the export base directory where exports of
     this type will be written.
-  export_fn: A function that writes an export, given an estimator and a
+  export_fn: A function that writes an export, given an estimator, a
-    destination path.
-This may be run repeatedly during continuous training, or just once at the end of fixed-length training.
+    destination path, and optionally a checkpoint path and an evaluation result for that checkpoint.
+This export_fn() may be run repeatedly during continuous training, or just once at the end of fixed-length training.
+    Note the export_fn() may choose whether or not to export based on the eval result or based on an internal timer or any other criterion, if exports are not desired for every checkpoint.

+    The signature of this function must be one of:
+      * (estimator, export_path) -> export_path`
+      * (estimator, export_path, checkpoint_path) -> export_path`
+      * (estimator, export_path, checkpoint_path, eval_result) -> export_path`
 - - -

 #### `tf.contrib.learn.ExportStrategy.__getnewargs__()` {#ExportStrategy.__getnewargs__}